ayubmalik/hello-akka-cluster/README.md

 Akka (Scala) app with remote actors and clustering

 # Build
-This project is build by travis
+This project is built by travis-ci